Determining The Cause of Your Hearing Condition

 Types of Hearing Loss

-Conditions that affect the productivity and function of your inner ear and result in hearing disorders can be diagnosed and successfully treated by our Leesburg, Tavares and The Villages ENT and audiology specialists.
-If you are diagnosed with hearing loss, then our board-certified physicians and Physician Assistants will work closely with our audiology team to create a comprehensive treatment plan that takes into account every aspect of your health.
+Conditions that affect the productivity and function of your inner ear and result in hearing disorders can be diagnosed and successfully treated by our Leesburg, Tavares and The Villages® audiology specialists.
+If you are diagnosed with hearing loss, then our board-certified physicians and physician assistants will work closely with our audiology team to create a comprehensive treatment plan that takes into account every aspect of your health.

 The two common types of hearing loss are conductive hearing loss and sensorineural hearing loss: